pmilet/playback/README.md

 ### How to record responses received from outgoing requests

-For recording incoming responses you could use the PlaybackContext injected in your Api proxies.
+For recording responses from outgoing requests you should use the PlaybackContext class that can be injected in your api proxies.

 this code excerpt show how you can save a response received from an outgoing api call